voronianski/node-tiny-dploy/README.md

 - [ ] Command for editing app options `dploy set [app] branch:production`.

+- [ ] Prettify outputs with colors.

+- [ ] Add ascii table for list.

 ## Projects

 List of the projects using this small and helpful hack :sunglasses: :